 In 2001, the Firm moved to its current location, at 635 West Fourth Street in downtown Winston-Salem, known as the historic Winston Theatre building.
 The Winston Theatre previously operated as a downtown movie theatre from 1949 to 1976.
 It was designed by well-known theatre architect Earle Stillwell and was named for Revolutionary War Colonel Joseph Winston.
 At the time, the modern theatre seated 1,000 people and featured the latest designs in carpeting and lighting.

-As the firm approaches its 70th anniversary in 2016, we remain committed to our original mission: to zealously represent our clients efficiently, effectively, and with integrity.
+Now, more than 70 years later, the Firm remains committed to its original Mission: to zealously represent our clients efficiently, effectively, and with integrity.